 2. Get moving

 In order to make the most of this year, first you need to be in good shape.
-Never mind if you’ve been neglecting your health in 2017, now is the time to make healthy habits and break a sweat.
+Never mind if you’ve been neglecting your health, now is the time to make healthy habits and break a sweat.
 When you work out or engage yourself in some physical activity, your body releases endorphins which are also known as ‘happy hormones’.

 A healthy body is the foundation on which you can form new habits in the future.
 You don’t need to hit the gym, you can try cycling, running or swimming for that matter.
 The idea is to get the body moving and become a fitter you.